 Besides that search engines as well do not like 404 errors.
 The bot crawls your Joomla! website and if it has a lot of broken links it may be read as a sign that your website is not up to date and maybe no longer maintained.
 As a result you risk to be rated worse so your website may loose ranking.
 Therefore we recommend to find and fix your broken links.

 Step one: Find dead links with a broken link checker

 To detect dead links on your Joomla! website, you can use a

-link checker.
+broken link checker.
 There are

 a couple of online tools